Shō Tei

+Life

 Shō Tei received a Confucian education, and was the first Ryukyuan monarch to do so.

 Shō Tei was the monarch at the time when the Japanese bakufu began taking notice of trade of Chinese goods passing through the islands, during the period of sakoku (when no contact between Japan and the outside world was foreign policy).
 The bakufu, instead of punishing the Ryukyuan government, ordered detailed reports on the trade in 1685.
 The following year, trade was restricted to 2,000 ryō worth per term, and was only able to be sold in markets that did not compete with the Dutch enclave in Nagasaki.
 The result of such trade made the Ryukyuan economy boom.

 Shō Tei is the final Ryukyuan monarch to be given a god's name in official histories, due to the changing image of the position (less a deity, more a Confucian sage).

 He was buried at the royal mausoleum Tamaudun in Shuri.